All Episodes

 And Gingrich summarily told Pelley, you don't know what you're talking about.

-We're not your question's premise is full of beans.
+Your question's premise is full of beans.

-Pelly thinks he won it.
+Pelley thinks he won it.

-I'm actually kind of uh kind of shocked.
+I'm actually kind of shocked.

 I'm getting emails.

-People want to know if I think that the supercommittee is going to actually come to their deal on November 23rd.
+People want to know if I think that the super committee is going to actually come to their deal on November 23rd.

-There will no I want to predict to you right now.
+I'm going to predict to you right now.

 And from what I gather, there's not going to be a deal.